Conversion Functions¶

 SELECT cast(-1.7E308 as real); -- Presto returns -Infinity but Velox throws

-From strings¶
+From VARCHAR¶

 Casting a string to real is allowed if the string represents an integral or floating-point number.
 Casting from invalid input values throws.